 It became boredom that led Siti Hendon to also her education.
 “After retiring in 1991, I kept busy by attending spiritual training and doing house chores.
 But I nevertheless had an excessive amount of loose time on my arms.
 I became starting to feel bored and had an experience of vacancy,” she confesses.

-“I’ve been teaching for over 37 years and me in particular like coaching preschoolers.
+Fearing health troubles like melancholy and dementia ought to creep in, she opted to go for more studies, mainly in early life training.
+Her doctorate, in particular, centered on literacy among young children.
+I’ve been teaching for over 37 years, and I, in particular, like coaching preschoolers.
 I agree with human capital.
 It’s important to offer babies and young children with the right basis to enable them to also expand their cognitive wondering,” she says.

+Siti Hendon has attended some 50 publications in early education in 25 years, and armed along with her capabilities and certification, she installation a playschool beside her domestic in 1996.
+Her curriculum consists of phonics, Montessori, and arms-on getting to know and collaborative play, and English.
 Her 4 youngsters assist her by using financing her studies, regionally and abroad.
 “My husband and kids have been very supportive of my pursuit of higher training.
 I’m blessed that they have got stood by using my side during my adventure,” she says.